tamucc-comp-bio/classroom_repo_2024/lectures/lecture08new.md

 rm(list = ls())
 ```

-`alt-o` will collapse all sections, try it!
+`alt-o` will collapse all sections on PC, `Command-Option-o` on a MAC, try it!

 ---